Cruise, play and learn with BAS next March!

 March 11 — Ft.
 Lauderdale, Florida, US

-Seminar at Sea 2018 promises to be one of our most revelatory and exciting programs yet, as we have two globally respected scholars presenting both individual and joint presentations.
+Seminar at Sea 2018 promises to be one of our most revelatory and exciting programs yet, as we have two world-renowned scholars Drs.
+Eric and Carol Meyers presenting both individual and joint lectures.

 Lecture 1: Rediscovery of the Holy Land (Eric and Carol Meyers)